euoc/aws-data-pipeline/README.md

 - AWS CLI configured with appropriate credentials
 - Node.js 14.x or later
 - npm or yarn
-- Docker (optional - only needed for local testing)
+- Docker (required for building and deploying the container image)

 ### AWS Configuration Setup